po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/05-Day/05-Day-LessonPlan.md

 * In the next unit, students will start using Heroku.

-* Direct the students to the `04-Supplemental` folder where there are installation instructions for the [Heroku CLI](../../../../01-Class-Content/10-OOP/04-Supplemental/heroku-install.md).
+* Direct the students to the `04-Supplemental` folder where there are [instructions](../../../../01-Class-Content/10-OOP/04-Supplemental/heroku-install.md) for signing up for a Heroku account and installing the Heroku CLI.

-* Advise the students to have the Heroku CLI installed **before** the next unit.
+* Advise the students to sign up for a Heroku account and have the Heroku CLI installed **before** the next unit.

 ### 18. END (0 mins)